 I’m very glad Force USA included roller j-hooks with the G20.
 After all, the G20 is a premium all-in-one gym so it should have some premium attachments like these.

 The next big improvement of the G20 roller j-hooks vs the j-hooks on the other G-Series models is the very tall back.
 It’s a full 7″ tall.
-Whereas, it’s just 4″ tall on the G3.
-And the G12, G9 and G6 don’t really have a true back portion.
+It’s just 4″ tall on the G3.
+And the G12, G9 and G6 don’t have a true back portion.

 Having a tall back gives you a much better experience when using the power rack.
 You can rack the barbell high up on j-hooks without worrying about overshooting the top and banging into the uprights.